 Casablanca Climate and Topography

 The city is situated in the Chawiya Plain which has in the olden times been the breadbasket of the country.
 Aside from the Atlantic coast, the forest of Bouskoura is merely Casablanca’s nature attraction.
 The wood was sown in the twentieth century and comprises for the most part of eucalyptus, palm, and pine trees.
 It is found halfway to the city’s international air terminal.

 Oued Bouskoura is the only waterway in the city, a little occasional brook that til 1912 extended the Atlantic Ocean close to the harbor.
 The vast majority of our Bouskoura’s bed has been sheltered because of urbanization and just a portion of the south of El Jadida street is seen.
 The next stable waterway to the city is Oum Rabia running at 43.50 miles to the southeast.

-The city has a hot summer Mediterranean atmosphere.
+The city of Casablanca weather has a hot summer Mediterranean atmosphere.
 The chill Canary Current off the Atlantic shore controls temperature variety, which brings about an atmosphere strikingly like that of seaside LA, with comparable temperature ranges.
 Casablanca has a yearly ave. of seventy-two days with huge precipitation, which adds up to 412 millimeters every year.
 The maximum temperatures documented in Casablanca are 40.5 degrees Celsius and −2.7 degrees Celsius.
 The most elevated measure of precipitation documented in a day is 178 millimeter on 30 November 2010.